-To be provided.

 Simulations results with modified JCCR lambda

 During the CE testing the crosschecker proposed to modify the JCCR lambda to eliminate the loss in the luma channel.
 After the comments of the crosschecker the proponents realized that the JCCR uses modified lambda settings for intra and inter mode estimation stages.
 In VTM 6.0 the following lambda settings are used for the JCCR mode: